devfile/devfile-web/libs/docs/src/docs/2.2.0/quickstart-che.md

          metadata:
            name: helloworld-example
         +components:
-        +  - name: runtime
+        +  - name: dev-tooling
         +    container:
         +      image: quay.io/devfile/universal-developer-image:ubi8-latest
         ```

-7. The `runtime` container will host the expressjs app which listens on port `3000`, define this port in the component by specifying an entry
+7. The `dev-tooling` container will host the expressjs app which listens on port `3000`, define this port in the component by specifying an entry
 under [`endpoints`](./devfile-schema#components-container-endpoints)
     - Each endpoint has at least a `name` to identify them and the `targetPort` to specify the port number to forward